frederic-perez/AmE-dictionary/data/idioms.md

 __in a jam__ In a troublesome situation.
 __ín a jiffy__ Immediately or very quickly; at once.
 __in a lifetime__
+__in a manner of speaking__ :dart: In a way; in a sense; so to speak. _He was a fixer, in a manner of speaking.
+A man who could get things done._
 __in a measure__ To a certain degree or extent; somewhat.
 __in a million years__
 __in a nutshell__